-Barty outguns Sharapova, Halep survives scare in Cincinnati
+Barty beats Sharapova, Halep survives scare in Cincinnati

 Third seeded Karolina Pliskova crushed lucky loser Wang Yafan 6-1 6-3 and Donna Vekic knocked out former champion Victoria Azarenka 6-2 7-5 to set up a showdown with Venus Williams on Thursday.

+Seventh see Elina Svitolina, ninth seed Aryna Sabalenka and big-serving American Madison Keys all advanced to the third round behind straight set wins.

-Reporting by Rory Carroll, editing by Pritha Sarkar
+Reporting by Rory Carroll, editing by Pritha Sarkar/Greg Stutchbury